Chris Elliott (politician)

-Thomas Christopher "Chris" Elliott is an American politician and state senator in the Alabama Senate in Senate District 32.
+Thomas Christopher "Chris" Elliott (born June 18, 1980) is an American politician and state senator in the Alabama Senate in Senate District 32.

 Early life and education

 Elliott was born and raised in Mobile and Baldwin County.
 After graduating from St. Paul's Episcopal School Elliott received his Bachelor of Arts from the University of Richmond in Virginia, majoring in political science and urban policy.

 After completing his undergraduate studies, Elliott worked for the Commonwealth of Virginia in the Emergency Management field and for Virginia Power focusing on Nuclear Security and Emergency Preparedness.
 Later, he returned to Baldwin County in order to raise his family and become a small business owner.

 Elliott has been active in Republican party politics for over two decades, and has worked for numerous statewide and local political campaigns in Alabama.
 Elliott served on the executive committee of the Baldwin County Republican Party, formerly as Vice Chairman for District 2, served on the Steering Committee of the Baldwin County Republican Party, the executive committee of the Alabama Republican Party, is a member and past Chairman of the Baldwin County Young Republicans, and is an associate member of both the Eastern Shore and South Baldwin Republican Women.